Ian-VA/capybara-lang/README.md

 # capybara-lang

-WIP interpreter for a dynamically typed, bracketed programming language with Rust elements called Capybara; written in C++ and designed for speed and efficiency
+WIP interpreter for a dynamically typed, bracketed programming language with Rust elements called Capybara

+Written in C++ and designed for speed, efficiency, and ease of writing and reading good quality code